How to Enhance Your Company by Partnering with a Cancer Nonprofit

 The same goes for Family Reach as an organization.
 The financial barriers patients experience stem from many different sources and we can be more effective in removing them by partnering with other companies and organizations who want to be part of the solution.

-Our partnerships fuel our comprehensive Financial Treatment Program, such as our friends at Zipcar and Hilton who help reduce out-of-pocket transportation and travel costs for families, and the Foundation for Financial Planning (FFP) and the Financial Planning Association (FPA) who made our robust Financial Planning for Cancer program possible.
+Our partnerships fuel our comprehensive services, such as our friends at Zipcar and Hilton who help reduce out-of-pocket transportation and travel costs for families, and the Foundation for Financial Planning (FFP) and the Financial Planning Association (FPA) who made our robust Financial Planning for Cancer program possible.

 Here’s a look at our partnership opportunities and what it means to be a valued extension of our team.